fleetdm/fleet/handbook/company/product-groups.md

 After these considerations, if you still think you've found a blocker, alert the [appropriate PM](https://fleetdm.com/handbook/company/development-groups) so that the user story can be brought back for [expedited drafting](https://fleetdm.com/handbook/product#expedited-drafting).
 Otherwise, this concern may be better suited to a [feature request](https://fleetdm.com/handbook/product#intake).

-**For technical (implementation) concerns...**

-Communicate.
-Leave a comment [mentioning the appropriate PM](https://fleetdm.com/handbook/company/development-groups) or ask for feedback at your next standup.
-Then update this user story's estimation, wireframes, and "definition of done" to reflect your updated understanding.

 #### Sub-tasks